3 JUN 2025

 Two of the most common options hotels and resorts offer are full board and all-inclusive.
 Both include breakfast, lunch, and dinner, but the similarities end here.
-One focuses mainly on meals, while the other often covers extras like drinks, snacks, and on-site entertainment.
+One focuses mainly on meals, while the other often covers extras like drinks, snacks, and on-site entertainment, similar to trends in immersive dining experiences.

 It’s a choice that more travelers are thinking carefully about.
 In fact, 77% of travel advisors say most or some of their clients now choose all-inclusive vacations, mainly because it helps them manage expenses more efficiently and avoid unexpected costs.

-In this blog, we’ll discuss the main differences between full board and all-inclusive vacations so you can confidently choose the one that best suits your style of travel and your budget.
+In this blog, we’ll discuss the main differences between full board vs all-inclusive vacations so you can confidently choose the one that best suits your style of travel and your budget.

 What is Full Board?

-A full board meal plan typically includes three main meals, breakfast, lunch, and dinner, served at the hotel’s full service restaurant.
+If you’ve ever wondered what full board in a hotel means, here’s a straightforward answer: a full board meal plan typically includes three main meals, breakfast, lunch, and dinner served at the hotel’s full-service restaurant.
 These meals are usually offered at set times and locations within the property.

-However, the plan excludes snacks, drinks (water, soft drinks, and alcohol), and any food or beverages outside the designated mealtimes.
+However, the plan excludes snacks, drinks, and any food or beverages outside the designated mealtimes.
+These meals are typically prepared in a professional commercial kitchen, ensuring consistency and quality.

 This straightforward and budget-friendly option appeals to travelers who prefer a fixed dining schedule without paying for extras they may not use.